 Having a discipline procedure is an absolutely fundamental requirement for any employer whether an established enterprise of any size, or a small business.
 I’ve seen employers paying the penalty at tribunal for having dismissed an employee for perpetual lateness and absence simply because they had no clear and documented procedure for dealing with terminations.
-Of course, it wasn’t the “not having a procedure” that was the “offence”.
+Of course, it wasn’t the not having a discipline procedure that was the “offence”.
 It was the fact that the absence of such (any) procedure meant how could the method that was followed , have been fair if was, in effect, made up on the spot.
-Certainly, the employee could not have been aware of the consquences of his lethargy, because none existed!
-You may find this .gov link informative read more
+Certainly, the employee could not have been aware of the consequences of his lethargy, because none existed!
+You may find this .gov link informative read more or here

 Handling grievances at work

 It’s always best to try to address workplace grievances informally and at as early a stage as possible.
 However, if a particular grievance can’t be resolved in this way, then having a formal procedure in place can help avoid later tribunal action.

 Grievances are concerns, problems or complaints raised by a member of staff.
 They may arise over issues such as terms and conditions of employment, health and safety, relations with colleagues or management, organisational change or discrimination.